sisidjidji/class-01/README.md

 # 3. PROCESS AND DESIGN :
 the following are the steps to create your new web site :
-* understand who your target is and what information your web site is for
+* Understand who your target is and what information your web site is for
-* map your web site
+* Map your web site
-* wireframe it to organize the information that will need to go on each page
+* Wireframe it to organize the information that will need to go on each page
-* design it by using size ,color,style . use grouping and similarity to help simplify the information
+* Design it by using size ,color,style . use grouping and similarity to help simplify the information

 # Answer to the quizz:
 1. HTML USE ELEMENTS TO STRUCTURE A WEB PAGE.